D3vil0p3r/recoverdm/README.md

 For MacOS X users, add `-lcrypto` to `LDFLAGS` in Makefile.

 After you have created an image of the damaged media, you might be able to write it to a new disk/cd/etc. but in some cases the directory-information (and such) is so much damaged that you're not able to mount it.
 In that case the [findfile](http://web.archive.org/web/20150922195525/http://www.vanheusden.com/findfile/) utility might be helpful.

+This tool has been retrieved from the unavailable https://www.vanheusden.com website.